kedro-org/kedro/docs/source/get_started/minimal_kedro_project.md

 - Autodiscovery of Pipelines: Since Kedro 0.18.3, you can use the [`find_pipeline`](../nodes_and_pipelines/pipeline_registry.md#pipeline-autodiscovery) function to automatically discover pipelines defined in your project without manually updating the registry each time you create a new pipeline.

 ## Creating a Minimal Kedro Project Step-by-Step
-The following section will guide you to create a minimal Kedro project, where you can successfully run `kedro run` with just 3 files.
+This guide will walk you through the process of creating a minimal Kedro project, allowing you to successfully run `kedro run` with just three files.

-To create a minimal Kedro project, follow these steps:

 ### Step 1: Install Kedro

-First, ensure you have Python installed on your machine, then install Kedro using pip:
+First, ensure that Python is installed on your machine.
+Then, install Kedro using pip:

 ```bash
 pip install kedro
 ```

 ### Step 2: Create a New Kedro Project
-Create a new working directory:
+Create a new directory for your project:
 ```bash
 mkdir minikedro
 ```

-Change into your newly created project directory:
+Navigate into your newly created project directory:

 ```bash
 cd minikiedro
 ```

 ### Step 3: Create `pyproject.toml`
-Create a new file called `pyproject.toml` at the project directory:
+Create a new file named `pyproject.toml` in the project directory with the following content:

 ```toml
 [tool.kedro]